dotnet/samples/wpf/WPF-WinRT/README.md

 ## Configure the reference in your project

-You can add reference the winmd by using the `Add Reference` dialog or editing your `.csproj` file:
+You can reference the winmd by using the `Add Reference` dialog or adding the following to your `.csproj` file:

 ```xml
   <ItemGroup>